SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-18-vaccine-names.md

 > __SPIKEVAX!__

+That's just&hellip; brilliant!
+It absolutely defies the conventional wisdom of drug naming.
+No deep roots in ficto-Latin or pseudo-Greek.
+Not even a vague attempt at sophistication.
+Just&hellip; "hey, we use the spike to vaccinate you".
+I love it.

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">
     Canada has given Moderna full approval for Spikevax, its first anywhere.
 Full approval